 In this series of blogs, I’m introducing you to the steps in the Inner Guidance Cycle.
 I talk about this cycle in my new book Mastering Confidence: Discover Your Leadership Potential by Awakening Your Inner Guidance System.
 The first step in awakening that guidance system is to pause.

 The first step: PAUSE

 By taking this first step, PAUSE, you’ll start to awaken your Inner Guidance System.
-It’s that inner wise part of you that helps you to get a hold of your thoughts and then move forward with a conscious responses.
+It’s that inner wise part of you that helps you to get a hold of your thoughts and then move forward with a conscious response.

 From reacting to responding

 Most of us are reacting to whatever shows up.
-We aren’t taking the time to choose how we want to respond or even how we want to feel.
+We aren’t taking the time to choose how we want to respond, or even how we want to feel.
 Pausing is stopping, pulling back or taking a break.
 By pausing, we can make some choices instead of running around like chickens with our heads cut off!

 Pausing is part of journeys

 Think for a moment about a road trip.
 There are times when you are travelling that you take a break.
 You pull over the side the road and stop.
 That might be a roadside turnout so that you can stretch.
 You might pause on your trip to stop at a gas station to fuel up.
 You can’t refuel, stretch, go to the bathroom if you don’t stop